spirosikmd/termites/README.md

 The only dependency is AngularJS.

 Clone the repository and run `npm i`.
-Use

 - `npm run start` to build once your files for development
 - `npm run serve` to build files and watch for changes during development